 - 1. Students are to walk directly to the pick-up curb.
 No students are allowed to play on the playground during carpool pickup. - 2.
 No pushing, shoving, or horseplay of any kind. - 3.
 No swinging of backpacks, lunch boxes, or any other items.
 Hands, feet and belongings must be kept to self. - 4.
 No yelling, screaming, or speaking in loud voices. - 5.
-Students are expected to have all belongings when they go out to carpool.
+Students are expected to have all belongings when they go out to carpool and are not allowed back in the building once dismissed. - 6.
+Use of cell phones or electronic/smart devices are prohibited during carpool and may be confiscated if staff sees students with them after school.